-JBS is a Jewish television channel featuring daily news from Israel, leading Jewish figures, issues and events of Jewish importance,call-in programs, Jewish studies, 92nd Street Y, children’s programs, films, music, books and entertainment.
+JBS is a Jewish television channel featuring daily news from Israel, leading Jewish figures, issues and events of Jewish importance,call-in programs, Jewish studies, 92nd Street Y, Live Friday and holiday services for the home-bound, children’s programs, films, music, books and entertainment.

 German film director Margarethe von Trotta discusses her film about Johanna “Hannah” Arendt, the German-born American Jewish philosopher was affected by covering the Eichmann trial, on Shalom TV’s “New Jewish Cinema” with host Judy Gelman Myers.

 Director Rama Burshtein and “Fill The Void” lead actress Hadas Yaron talk about creating a film that portrays a complicated circumstance within an ultra-orthodox family in Tel Aviv.
 “New Jewish Cinema” hosted by Judy Gelman Myers.

 Director Janet Tobias talks about making “No Place On Earth,” her documentary about extraordinary people who lived in caves to survive the Shoah., with Judy Gelman Myers on Shalom TV’s “New Jewish Cinema.”

 Ukrainian siblings Sam and Saul Stermer, and Sima and Sonia Dodyk, were among 38 Jews who lived in a cave during WWII for 18 months, thus surviving the Holocaust.
 Hear more on JBS’ “Witness,” taped at the Bnai Zion House in NYC.

 Author of “A Candle In The Heart,” Judith Alter Kallman tells her moving tale of surviving the Holocaust as a very young child and now seeing her grandson bless her great-grandchild with the same Sabbath blessing her father used to bless her.